One Hour Tour: Dreamfall Chapters

 Why?
 Read on…

-Even from that trailer, you can see what I mean, with info-dumping galore, throwing the story at you thick and fast, like drowning a person in molasses.
-The character models are stiff and awkward, with grainy textures, multiple instances of hair clipping through hoods (Anna is a particular offender) and lip sync is a wistful dream.
-The voice acting is mediocre at best, though I am giving them credit for using actual British actors this time (Zoe’s VA, Charlotte Ritchie, was the voice I instantly recognised after binging Call the Midwife all the way through), though it does make me sigh at yet another medieval fantasy world being stuck in Britain.
+Even from that trailer, you can see what I mean, throwing the story at you thick and fast, akin to drowning a reader in molasses.
+The character models are stiff and awkward, with grainy textures, multiple instances of hair clipping through hoods (Anna is a particular offender) and lip sync is non existent.
+The voice acting is mediocre at best, though I am giving them credit for using actual British actors this time (Zoe’s VA, Charlotte Ritchie, was the voice I instantly recognised after binging Call the Midwife all the way through), though it is the tired trope of medieval fantasy in Britain.

 It’s the same with the gameplay – there isn’t actually a whole lot of it.
 You wander around Stark or Arcadia, looking at things, and talking to people, so it’s at least a step up from point-and-click.
 You’re mostly stuck at a walk or a really slow run, holding down R2 to the point your fingers start to cramp.
 There is a lot to look at, though; while the environments do feel very boxed in and claustrophobic and because exploration really isn’t this game’s thing, Kian and Zoe do have a lot to say about talking bins and the like.

 What was the Collapse?
 Why are countries pushing for a unified Europe (you can insert your own Brexit joke here), why do they all have artificial suns, and really, most of what Arcadia believes in, because I think there’s at least two different belief systems I’m struggling to keep track of.
-They also can’t even keep the pronunciations consistent, because Kian’s name definitely fluctuates.
 And how does Saga, as a little girl, have an American mother, a Scottish father, and somehow wind up with a Polish/Swedish/something definitely not any of the aforementioned accent?!

 Now, you’re probably assuming I hate this game as much as I did The Technomancer.
 And that’s where you’re wrong.
 Because despite all of its flaws, Dreamfall Chapters’ story really, really shines through as something the team put a lot of love and effort into.
 The worlds feel alive, with their own cultures and mannerisms – they have their own gods, their own swearing, their own disasters, their own organised religions, political infighting… it goes on.
 It builds up.
 And most of all, it’s damn intriguing, because despite being really confused, most of the time, I did like what I was listening to.